eterrna/dotfiles/README.md

 # dotfiles
-you need to install polybar,i3 and flameshot.and thats all.thank you.
+you need to install polybar,i3 and flameshot.